 All candidates have been advised that due to the revised examination timetable, examination results will not be available until mid-January.
 This is due to the higher than usual number of candidates.
 The delay in the release of examination results will impact on the processing of Fellowship applications for those who have successfully completed all components of training.
 Applications for Fellowship will be processed as expeditiously as possible after they are received with Fellowship letters expected to be sent out by the end of February.

 RANZCR acknowledges that the timing may impact some graduates’ placements and other future workplace arrangements.
 We ask that employers be mindful of these impacts and grant as much flexibility as possible to our graduates in these circumstances.

 The COVID-19 pandemic has affected many facets of the RANZCR's training programs and is expected to continue to do so for some time.

-Below we set out the overarching priorities, principles and strategies to guide decision-making on training and accreditation, assessments, examinations and other training activities during the COVID-19 pandemic, and in its aftermath.
+This document sets out the overarching priorities, principles and strategies, as at Monday, 30 March 2020, to guide decision-making on training and accreditation, assessments, examinations and other training activities during the COVID-19 pandemic, and in its aftermath.

 The College will regularly review and revise

 , particularly the stipulated timeframes, in line with government advice and the status of the COVID-19 situation in our region.